osrf/ros2multirobotbook/src/task_userdefined.md

 `rmf_task` provides APIs and base classes for defining and managing Tasks in RMF.
 A Task is defined as an object that generates phases which are a meaningful sequence of steps that results in a desirable outcome.
 Each task will have a description and a component that allows us to model the state of the robot after completing the task given its initial state and also a component that will command the actual robot to perform the task.

 `rmf_task_sequence` provides an out of the box implementation of `rmf_task` where a `Task` object is defined by a sequence of phases.
 The phases that such tasks generate will thus match the sequence of phases used to define them.
 The phases defined in `rmf_task_sequence` are in turn a collection of events which also have components to model the end state and command the robot during the event.
-Presently the following events are supported and defined [here](https://github.com/open-rmf/rmf_task/tree/main/rmf_task_sequence/include/rmf_task_sequence/events).
+Presently the events defined [here](https://github.com/open-rmf/rmf_task/tree/main/rmf_task_sequence/include/rmf_task_sequence/events) are supported.
 Users can then construct arbitrary definitions of tasks by stringing together a sequence of such phases/events.
 RMF is capable of planning and executing such tasks.

 [`perform_action`](https://github.com/open-rmf/rmf_ros2/blob/main/rmf_fleet_adapter/schemas/event_description__perform_action.json) is a sequence based event which supports performing custom actions.